Why does honey have different colors? What does the color of honey mean? What kind of honey is dark in color and why?

 Hypothesis

-Honey is a product obtained as a result of the processing of nectar collected from plant flowers in the body of a bee.
+Honey is a product obtained by processing nectar collected from plant flowers in the body of a bee.

 The color, aroma and taste of honey depend on the flowers from which the nectar was collected.